SandroGuerreiro/pronto/README.md

 ## How it works

 1. **Startup** -- The app registers as a macOS menu bar accessory (no dock icon), sets up the tray icon, registers global shortcuts, and starts a background polling task.
-2. **GitHub GraphQL API** -- Fetches open PRs and recently merged PRs using `search` queries scoped to `author:@me`.
+2. **GitHub GraphQL API** -- Fetches open PRs, recently merged PRs, and recently closed PRs (if enabled) using `search` queries scoped to `author:@me`.
 Hidden orgs, repos, and individual PRs are excluded from the query.
 3. **GitHub REST API** -- If workflow monitoring is enabled, fetches the latest completed runs for the configured workflow and picks the most recent success or failure.
 4. **Attention detection** -- Each PR gets a "fingerprint" (hash of review status, approvals, comments, CI state, merge queue status).
 When a fingerprint changes between polls, the PR is flagged as needing attention.
 Workflow status changes also trigger attention.
 5. **Tray badge** -- A red dot is drawn on the tray icon when any PR (or the workflow) needs attention.